chocolateboy/gm-compat/README.md

 ## Why?

-Because writing cross-engine code which mutates page properties is fiddly and long-winded.
+Because writing portable code which modifies page properties is error-prone and long-winded.
 This shim aims to abstract away the inconsistencies and incompatibilities so that scripts don't need to reinvent it.